 - Be patient and wait in car while others are donating.

-- If weather is poor, locations without an awning have donation bins inside building and a face covering is required to enter.
+- If weather is poor, locations without an awning have donation bins inside building and a face covering is suggested if not fully vaccinated (anyone may continue wearing a face covering if you’re more comfortable doing so)

 - Bring donations in bags or boxes – no loose donations, please.
 We can not return your bins or boxes.